Signs You Have Tight Hip Flexors

 Everything goes through the hips.
 And when our hip flexors tighten it causes a lot of problems in ordinarily healthy and active people, like us.

 A clear sign of tight hip flexors is that your hip muscles starts feeling very tight.
 In order to loosen tight hip flexors, try stretching them and try not to move too frequently.

-Tight hip flexor muscles can affect various parts of your body, so you need have mindful of these signs:
+Tight hip flexor muscles can affect various parts of your body, so you need to be mindful of these signs:

 - Tightness, stiffness or pain in your lower back, particularly when standing.

 - Poor posture and you experience difficulty standing up erect.